tsmith512/callboard/README.md

 ### Retrospective: was it useful and did it work?

-Yeah!
+The goals were to make sure everyone had the prep time they needed for each item on the schedule so we were ready to start on time each evening, to minimize surprises if the schedule had to change, and make it easy for me to _not_ have to think about either.
+So, yes!
 This bit of cross-disciplinary nerdiness worked out well.
-It was useful to have a brain backup because preshow hours can be very busy.
-This helped me to make sure everyone had the prep time they needed for each item on the schedule so we were ready to start on time each evening, and to minimize surprises if the schedule had to change.
+It was useful to have a brain backup because pre-show hours can be very busy.

 ### Future roadmap / current limitations

-I'll keep tweaking this as I use it for future shows (or maybe you've got some good ideas?).
+I'll keep tweaking this as I use it for future shows.
 Currently there are a handful of things I'd like to work on:

 - **A generator for the `calls.js` file which defines the events and warnings.**
   - For anyone who isn't handy with a code editor, this project is less useful than if the config file were automatically generated.
 - **Offline access**
   - _Oklahoma!_ was performed outdoors.
-In July and August.
+Mid-summer.
 In Texas.
   - ![Words of wisdom, or lack thereof][BRAIN]
-  - At least the cell service was solid there.
-Indoor theatres frequently have poor reception or wifi that is used for equipment control instead of internet access.
-  - This web app won't work without a network connection (at least to the hosting environment).
+  - But at least the cell service was solid...
+  - Indoor theatres frequently have poor reception or wifi that is used for equipment control instead of internet access.
+This web app won't work without a network connection to the hosting environment.
 I'd like to change that so it can work locally.
 - **Performance tweaks**
-  - When I saved the webapp to my [homescreen as a webapp][HOMESCREEN], the counts would stall out if I switched to another tab for too long, or turned off the screen.
+  - When I saved it to my [homescreen as a Chrome webapp][HOMESCREEN], the counts would stall out if I switched to another application for too long or turned off the screen for more than a few minutes.
 I think suspending the update interval when the window loses focus could fix this.
+    (In the meantime, it works fine in-browser.)
-  - There's not a loading indicator while the lists are being setup, but there is a noticeable delay between pageload and the appearance of any generated content.
-I'd to fix both of these issues.
+  - There's not a loading indicator while the lists are being set up, but there is a noticeable delay between pageload and the appearance of any generated content.
+I'd like to fix both of these issues.
 - **Stopwatch or "Act Two" features**
   - Act two started fifteen minutes after houselights came up following act one.
     I just started a stopwatch on my phone for that and did the math to make